 - Extra Battery – If you are traveling more than twice a year, you will want this crucial accessory.
 Try to get the salesperson to wheel and deal and throw something like this in to close the deal.
 I’m finding this is a frequent closing tool for them.

 - Docking station / port replicator – If you have a desktop location, an office at home, someplace where you’ll be using this more as a desktop, then get the docking station and monitors, as well as a keyboard and mouse, and make it feel far more like a business destination than your kitchen table.

 - Carrying case – These range from simple to luxury, durable to waterproof, and so forth.

-- Portable battery – 4000mAH to give you a full charge anywhere.
+- Portable battery – 10000mAH will give you a full charge anywhere, and they are cheap.

 - Extra charger – Just like a laptop, you never know if you’ll need a charger away from home.

 - Apps – Figure another $50 in apps, especially if this is a gift… an Apple Store or Google Play gift cards are a must for starting the recipient off right.

 - External Keyboards – These are a must for anyone looking to use a tablet in the professional realm.

 Gaming considerations usually lean towards heavier graphics usage, as well as higher power CPU’s and RAM.
 We suggest that you choose something that is capable of running the three most powerful games that the recipient will play.
 This may involve a specific video card, and it may suggest additional memory.
 Youth who are not heavily into gaming can work with most of the normal options, but we do also suggest that you keep the computer in a public area, and monitor usage.
 A malware software package is a must for everyone, but youth are more daring, and really need the protection.